 Made with stress-reducing turmeric and black pepper, this easy Instant Pot popcorn also features dulse flakes and nutritional yeast.
 These two powerhouses of flavor help balance nutrient deficiencies in the body.
 Meanwhile, curcumin, the principle antioxidant in turmeric, specifically targets inflammation markers in the brain that are correlated with stress, anxiety, and depression— an effect that is enhanced by black pepper, which is why we include a healthy portion of it in our seasoning.

 Nutritional yeast has a delicate “cheesy” flavor that combines with ghee to yield a buttery flavor that reminds me of Smartfood.
 But the health benefits of nutritional yeast are also well documented: it’s high in Vitamin B12 and B6, which have been shown to ease symptoms of Seasonal Affective Disorder, depression, and chronic fatigue.
 Dulse seaweed, meanwhile, has a natural umami flavor that is said to reminisce of Bacon.

 Turmeric popcorn is anti-inflammatory and gentle on the stomach, which makes it an excellent snack to eat when you are feeling nervous.
 I like packing it as an airport snack because it’s lightweight, TSA compliant, and flying makes me anxious.
 Prepare it for a movie night at the end of a stressful work week, or make it for picky eaters as a way to sneak in extra nutrients.
-The possibilities are endless when the recipe is this easy.
+The possibilities are endless with a recipe this easy.

 Instant Pot Turmeric Popcorn Recipe